polterabyte/InventoryCtrl_2/docs/DEPLOYMENT_SCRIPTS.md

 The universal deployment script follows this process:

-1. **VAPID Keys Check**: Verifies and generates VAPID keys if needed
 2. **Environment File Validation**: Checks if the environment file exists
 3. **Container Cleanup**: Stops existing containers
 4. **Service Deployment**: Builds and starts services using Docker Compose